talkable/talkable-docs/source/advanced_features/track_methods.rst

 - Friend used the same IP address as when clicking the referral link.
 - Time limit: only applies when a Friend made a purchase or event within 1 hour after clicking the referral link.
-- The method doesn’t apply to the blacklisted IP addresses, blacklisted emails, QA IP addresses and QA emails.
+- The method doesn’t apply to the blocked IP addresses, blocked emails, QA IP addresses and QA emails.

 .. raw:: html